 - What do I need to accomplish in my career to feel that I’ve used my role/job/position positively and effectively toward my greater purpose?

-When you look at your answers to the above questions, you may see patterns or words and phrases that will help you to create one succinct and condensed personal vision statement.
-A personal vision statement can be a powerful device to remind you of your vision for your life’s purpose.
-It can become a mantra for you and can help you in making decisions about the ways you spend your time and energy (in and out of school).
+When you look at your answers to the above questions, you may see patterns or words and phrases that will help you to create a succinct and condensed personal vision statement.
+A personal vision statement can be a powerful tool to remind you of your life’s purpose.
+It can become a mantra for you, helping you decide how to spend your time and energy (in and out of school).

 To be a teacher.
 And to be known for inspiring my students to be more than they thought they could be. ~Oprah Winfrey